Facts about the animal kingdom

 How do fish reproduce?

 • Oviparous fish: fertilization is external, which means that the female first lays her eggs, which are then fertilized by the male outside of the body.
 Depending on the species, the eggs could be deposited on the bottom of the tank/ocean, float, stick to rocks or algae, shelter in nests or be carried on the body.
+This method allows for a large number of eggs to be fertilized simultaneously, increasing the chances of survival for some of the offspring.

 • Ovoviparous fish: have another type of internal fertilization.
 After intercourse, the female will carry the eggs inside of her body, whereby the baby fish (fry) mature.
 These eggs will either hatch in the body or be expelled first.
+This reproductive strategy combines aspects of both oviparous and viviparous methods.

 For more, we recommend reading our article where we discuss how do fish reproduce?